LanceMcCarthy/GoldenClouds/index.md

 * **Bathrooms**
   *   Extra shampoo, conditioner and soap can be found in the bottom drawer of bathrooms.
 Extra towels and linens can be found in the cabinets of the rear bedroom.
-  *   The house uses a septic tank, please do not flush anything except the toilet paper we supply (and ehem, you know what).
+  *   The house uses a septic tank, please do not flush anything extra except the toilet paper we supply (it's made for septic tanks).
-      *   Things like paper towels and sanitary items can result in a backup and is a quick way to have an uncomfortable experience during your stay 😢.
+      *   **Warning**: Things like paper towels and sanitary items will result in a backup and is a quick way to have an uncomfortable experience during your stay 😢.
 There's a wastebasket next to each toilet for these items and plenty of extra trash bags.
   *   Every bathroom has a shower that has its own hot water boiler/tank.
 It can get hot fast, so test it before jumping in.
 * **Game Room**
   *   The chair hammock is rolled up on top of the game cabinet.
-There is a bracket already connected to the patio scaffolding, please only use the hammock there.
+There is a bracket already hanging on the patio scaffolding, only connect the hammock to that hook.
-  *   Board games are located in the game room, in the game cabinet.
+  *   Board games are located in the game room, in the game cabinet (you can open any new games).
-      *   Some games are brand new, feel free to open them.
-Please return them to the same location.
-  *   There is an Xbox One in the game room, but it is not hooked up yet.
 * **Yoga Room**
   *   This room has yoga mats, ball and weights.
   *   This room also doubles as a private office if you do not want to work at the desk in the living room.
 You can bring the gameroom table in there, if you’d like.